Frame Semantic Patterns for Identifying Underreporting of Notifiable Events in Healthcare: The Case of Gender-Based Violence: Introduction

 This paper presents an innovative methodology, outlined in Figure \ref{fig:pipeline}, to improve healthcare surveillance in general and to tackle GBV underreporting specifically, by leveraging the modeling of frames covering the domains of healthcare \citep{dutra-et-al-2023} and violence \citep{larre-torrent-2024} in Brazilian Portuguese to identify GBV patterns in open text fields of e-medical records.
 We present the steps involved in the modeling and pattern definition process and evaluate the precision of the proposed methodology against a sample of 5,000 anonymized sentences extracted from e-medical records of primary care visits.
 We also conduct an error analysis and discuss its impact in feeding back the pattern-definition effort.
 Results show a precision of 0.726 of the proposed method in identifying GBV and 0.600 in the fine-grained classification of the type of violence.

-Our contributions are threefold: (i) we introduce an innovative explainable, transparent, low carbon footprint pipeline for the identification of health events in e-medical records; (ii) we evaluate the methodology for the challenging context of GBV in healthcare surveillance; and (iii) we design the methodology in a way that it can be task-agnostic and extendable to other healthcare surveillance needs.
+Our contributions are threefold: (i) we introduce an innovative, explainable, and transparent pipeline for the identification of health events in e-medical records and report its energy consumption and carbon footprint; (ii) we evaluate the methodology for the challenging context of GBV in healthcare surveillance; and (iii) we design the methodology to be generalizable to healthcare surveillance needs beyond GBV.

 In the remainder of this paper we briefly introduce FrameNet, the framework under which the domains of healthcare and violence were modeled, and describe the modeling process employed for the two domains in Section \ref{sec:modeling}.
 Next, Section \ref{sec:anno} shows how the manual and automatic annotation of the open-text fields in the e-medical records was carried out.
 Section \ref{sec:pattern} focuses on the construction of frame-semantic patterns and on the methods used for their initial validation.
 Section \ref{sec:experiment} presents the setup used to evaluate the methodology, while Section \ref{sec:results} presents and discusses the results.